sumonpaul55/sumonpaul55/README.md

 ###

+<p align="left">My name is Sumon Chandra Paul and I'm a Front end Developer from Bangladesh.</p>

+###

 <p align="left">Front-end developer with 1 year of experience with react js.
-And familiar with more technologies like express, mongodb and so more...<br><br>My name is Sumon Chandra Paul and I'm a Front end Developer from Bangladesh.</p>
+And familiar with more technologies like express, mongodb and so more...</p>

 ###